DalekBaldwin/transparent-wrap/README.md

 1. Set the keyword argument `:force-rest` to `t` in `create-transparent-defun`.
 This adds a `&rest` parameter when wrapping functions that have `&key` arguments but no `&rest` argument.
 This way, the keyword arguments can be passed through with `apply` without checking which ones are present.

-2. When turning a development build into a production build, you can swap out `create-transparent-defun` for `create-basic-defun` to include the same wrapping logic but strip out all the infrastructure for imitating the function signature.
+2. When turning a development build into a production build, you can swap out `create-transparent-defun` for `create-opaque-defun` to include the same wrapping logic but strip out all the infrastructure for imitating the function signature.